L3onidass/Roll-The-Dice/README.md

 # Roll-The-Dice
 Simple game for practise JS.
 My first game project sice I started with JS two months ago.
+Inspiration isn't mine.

 Name of the game is Roll The Dice!